How OSHRC Works

 Commission Procedures

-The Review Commission's Rules of Procedure provide for two levels of adjudication—a trial level and an appeals level.
-The trial level takes place before an OSHRC ALJ.
-The appeals level takes place before the agency’s three-member Commission and occurs only after the ALJ issues a decision resolving the case.
+The Review Commission’s Rules of Procedure provide for two levels of adjudication—a hearing level and an appeals level.
+The hearing level takes place before an OSHRC ALJ.
+The appeals level takes place before the agency’s three-member Commission and occurs only after an ALJ issues a decision resolving a case.

 The Review Commission’s Rules of Procedure are available here and in Part 2200 of Title 29 of the Code of Federal Regulations.
-These rules govern the two levels of adjudication and vary depending on the formality of the proceedings.
+These rules govern the two levels of adjudication and vary depending on the formality of the adjudicative proceedings.
 Conventional proceedings involve the use of pleadings, discovery, a hearing, and post-hearing briefing or argument.
 Less formal “Simplified Proceedings,” to which certain less complex cases can be assigned by the Chief ALJ or upon a party’s request, do not involve the use of formal pleadings, and require the parties to engage in early discussions to narrow the disputed issues.
-More details on Simplified Proceedings can be found here in the Rules of Procedure.
-Guide booklets to both conventional proceedings and Simplified Proceedings are also available here.
+More information on Simplified Proceedings can be found here in the Rules of Procedure.
+Guide booklets to both types of proceedings are also available here.

 Hearings and Appeals